vEnhance/web.evanchen.cc/input/latex-style-guide.md

 13. The contents of any `\begin{...} ... \end{...}` environment SHOULD be indented by at least two spaces.

-14. There must not be any trailing whitespace, i.e. no line may end with a whitespace character.
+14. There MUST NOT be any trailing whitespace, i.e. no line may end with a whitespace character.

 15. Paragraph breaks MUST be typeset using two or more line breaks